 Spectacular scenic beauty and an abundance of wildlife make the province one of South Africa's major tourist destinations.

-Mpumalanga, which means "Place Where the Sun Rises", is home to more than four million people.
+Mpumalanga, which means "The Place of the Rising Sun", is home to more than four million people.
 The principle languages are Siswati and isiZulu.
-With a surface area of only 76 495 km2, it is the secondsmallest province after Gauteng, yet has the fourth-largest economy in South Africa
+With a surface area of only 76 495 km2, it is the second-smallest province after Gauteng, yet has the fourth-largest economy in South Africa.